 Why air quality monitoring matters

 Air pollution is a major threat to global health.
 Air pollutants such as particulate matter, nitrogen dioxide, and ozone, among others, can contribute to cancer and cardiovascular diseases.
-In 2019, ambient air pollution is estimated to have caused 4.2 million premature deaths worldwide.
+In 2023, ambient PM2.5 air pollution is estimated to have caused 4.9 million premature deaths worldwide according to the State of Global Air Report 2025

 Air quality monitoring can help address air pollution by measuring the extent of the problem, raising public awareness, and supporting both the development and enforcement of air pollution regulations.
 Yet, there are different kinds of monitoring solutions to choose from.

+Solar-powered, weatherproof IoT air quality sensors deployed on a streetlight.
 Clarity Movement’s Node-S air quality sensor measures fine particulate matter (PM2.5) and nitrogen dioxide (NO2).
-It is solar-powered, weatherproof, and utilizes IoT-based technology.

 What is IoT-based air quality monitoring?